OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Introducing My Contrarians.md

 My preferred mode of response — alas, not always the one that comes out my mouth or fingertips — is to describe positive futures and work toward making them real.
 The positive futures I imagine involve major redesigns of the systems, institutions and norms we often take for granted today.

 I was on this quest before the 2016 US election, as you'll see from the stories I tell in this series.
-The chain of events since 2016 seem to have softened up the old institutions, while hardening up the humans and creating a huge amount of uncertainty.
+The chain of events since 2016 seems to have softened up the old institutions, while hardening up the humans and creating a huge amount of uncertainty.

-Still,
+Still, uncertainty and flux spell opportunity.
 The confluence of Generative AI, geopolitical flux, harsher climate events and whatever your other favorite ingredient of the polycrisis is has created a moment of reinvention.

+But I'm not going to delve into that confluence quite yet.
+I'd like to begin by describing five people who strongly affected how I see the world.
-## About those contrarians
+## About those Contrarians

 In 2022, I had the pleasure of giving a unique keynote in Bucharest as part of [Unfinished 2022](Unfinished 2022).
 You can watch the whole talk [here](https://www.youtube.com/watch?v=N47GRiYZ0p8), but I've realized that the ideas it contains deserve individual presentation, so I'm posting a short series examining them in turn.